Home » 27 Herbs Parrots Can Eat Safely (And Why!)

 Gardeners consider dandelions a weed, but dandelion leaves are a healthy addition to the avian diet.
 Dandelion is a natural antioxidant with detoxifying properties, most notably related to the kidneys.

-Dandelion leaves are an appetite stimulant, so adding them to a parrot’s meal will encourage it to consume other healthy foods, which is particularly beneficial when recovering from illness.
+Dandelion leaves stimulate the appetite, so adding them to a parrot’s meal encourages it to consume other healthy foods.
+This is particularly beneficial when the parrot is recovering from illness.

 Dill (Anethum Graveolens)